 Then Take Route 8 cross-country towards Liverpool.
 At the beginning of your journey stop in at the Lequille Country Store.
 This quirky store has been around for years and stocks everything you could possibly need.

 Across the road from the general store is Still Fired Distilleries, a small batch craft distillery who make high-quality spirits from local ingredients.
 Pop in for a taste!

-If you have time, explore Kejimkujik National Park and National Historic Site.
+If you have time, explore Kejimkujik National Parks and National Historic Site.
 Route 8 takes you through some of the park.
 It takes about 45 minutes to drive from Annapolis Royal to Keji.

 Or keep moving on to White Point.
 Keji to White Point will take about 1 hour and 15 minutes.

 Head to the lovely White Point Beach.
 This unique resort is home for the night.
 Have dinner at White Point’s fantastic restaurant featuring great local seafood.
 Or check the calendar and see if some of its special events are taking place when you stay.

 This includes events like The Stellar Beach Feast at White Point.
 This is a progressive dinner featuring local seafood and award-winning Nova Scotia wines plus a guided beach walk where guests will learn about the stars.

 In the morning enjoy the excellent breakfast buffet at White Point Beach Resort and then take a walk along the mile-long white sandy beach.